mojtabagolab/SplashScreen-with-ProgressBar/README.md

 create splash screen Activity with progressbar at the start of program

 ### pay attention !!
-  This tutorial does not include splash screen design
+  This tutorial does not include splash screen design (xml code)

   ## java class splash screen activity sourse code as follows:
   ```java